agsb/jelly/README.md

 The loops are like common while and until.
 The while ends when data byte is zero, then must go forward to after matched again.
 The until repeats when data byte is not zero, then must go backwards to after matched begin.

-The loops could be nested, use need a counter to increase for begins and decrease for again, finish when counter is zero.
+The loops can be nested, using a counter that increase for begins and decrease for again, finish the loop when counter is zero.
 As a 8-bit circuit, the maximum nested loops is 255;

 ### Logic Loops

 How loops are implemented in Jelly is explained in [logic loops](documents/LogicLoop.md)

-### Circuit Layout
+## Circuit Layout

 How the circuit connects is explained in [circuit layout](documents/CircuitLayout.md)

-### Control signals
+## Control signals

 Explained in [control lines](documents/ControlLines.md)